 Early Origins of the Hoggan family

 The surname Hoggan was first found in County Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster where one of the first records of the name was Mathew O'Hogan a native of Ballyhogan and Dean of Killaloe who died in 1281.
 He held the position from 1267 until his death when he was interred in the Dominican convent at Limerick.
 Thus began the long line of O'Hogans who held lofty positions in the church.
 His successor was Maurice O'Hogan, who was consecrated in 1282 and governed his see for seventeen years until his death.
 Thomas O'Hogan, canon of Killaloe was consecrated bishop of the see in 1343 until his death in 1354.

-Important Dates for the Hoggan family
+Early History of the Hoggan family

 This web page shows only a small excerpt of our Hoggan research.
 Another 67 words (5 lines of text) are included under the topic Early Hoggan History in all our PDF Extended History products and printed products wherever possible.